SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Click here to learn more about visiting Golden Gate Park.

 The Columbarium is a place where people lay the ashes of their loved ones to rest.
 It's on the western side of SF in the Richmond District.

-Many people visit ever day and some have reported ghostly sightings inside.
+Many people visit this place every day, and some have reported ghostly sightings inside.
 A caretaker speaks of the hauntings of a little girl whose ashes are behind glass in one area of the building.

 People have reported feeling a hand touch them.
 When they turn around, no one is there.
 The occurrences are most common in the area where this little girl's urn sits.

 The Columbarium is open to the public.
 It's also the resting place for many of San Francisco's founding families as well as important people of the city over time.

 Click here for more details on visiting the Columbarium.

 The San Francisco Art Institute is a gorgeous building near both North Beach and Russian Hill.
 It was built in 1900 and it is said that the building was built on the site of an old graveyard.